LivePersonInc/faas-client-node-/README.md

 > The [LivePerson Functions](https://developers.liveperson.com/liveperson-functions-overview.html) client for NodeJS.

-It offers functionality to retrieve all lambdas and to invoke them via lambda UUID or event IDs.
+It offers functionality to retrieve all lambdas and invoke them via lambda UUID or event IDs.

 **Table of Contents:**
 <!-- toc -->